Dresden Altarpiece: Description

 The room behind Mary is rendered in wide angle perspective.
 It opens on another room, with St. Joseph's workshop, while a city landscape appears from a window.
-The upper part of the scene is populated by angels: some holds Mary's floating crown, while other are spreading incense from thuribles.
+The upper part of the scene is populated by angels: some hold Mary's floating crown, while other are spreading incense from thuribles.
 The side panels also contain numerous puttoes in the background.
 Their style difference could indicate the intervention of assistants.